 The Center for Academic Equity’s first-gen emergency funds can be used to support you during your transition away from campus and to an online instruction format.
 Items such as storage facility rentals, laptops to access courses online, etc. can be covered.
 In some cases where unexpected expenses arise within the cost of attendance and where the only help financial aid can provide is a loan, CAE could potentially use their funds as gift aid in place of loans.

-Some NTC events will be cancelled including College Coffee and most events surrounding Sophomore Week.
+Some NTC events will be canceled including College Coffee.
 We are working to determine which events we can either stream or setup online meetings for and will provide updated information as we have it for each event.
 View the NTC Events Calendar for the current schedule.
 Follow us on social media for the most up to date information on our events.

-FAQs specific to students who are currently studying abroad or who are planning to study abroad in the summer or fall can be found on the NTC Center for Global Education's website.
+FAQs specific to students who are planning to study abroad can be found on the NTC Center for Global Education's website.